Tuasan Falls is arguably the best waterfall on Camiguin Island!

 On the left-hand side of the cascading rock pools is a lifeguard tower and a Filipino lifesaver ready to save the day if something goes wrong.
-Rest assured, there are no strong currents and the water is only shoulder-deep so I am sure you won’t have any issues while swimming at the falls.
+Rest assured, there are no strong currents and the water is only shoulder-deep, and I am sure you won’t have any issues while swimming at the falls.

-My favorite features of Tuasan Waterfall are the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness about this place!
+My favorite features of Tuasan Waterfall are the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness of this place!